aakashkardam/Behavioral_Cloning_Udacity_Project_4/Project_Writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I started with default 10 epochs that keras use and reduced it to 5 which was good enough to produce a model which drove the car autonomously on track 1.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 Once I had the data preprocessing/augmenting part done, I implemented the neural network with the architecture described below to train the model.
-I trained 5 models with differnt performances.
+I trained 5 models with different performances.
 The performance got better from the first model to the last one.

 ### Random Images from the Dataset
 ![LeftCameraImage](LeftCameraImage.png)